That Vegan Teacher: Early life

-Career
+Internet career

-In 1995 Diekmeyer composed the nationalistic English-French folk song "Imaginez un Pays/Imagine a Country" for performing at the Unity Rally at the Place du Canada.
+In 1995, Diekmeyer composed the nationalistic English-French folk song "Imaginez un Pays/Imagine a Country" and performed at the Unity Rally at the Place du Canada.
 She spoke of her anxiety before her public performance, which she had never done before, and got help from her friends and relatives to write the French lyrics.
-Cheryl Cornacchia of the Montreal Gazette called her one of "the dozens of do-it-yourself artists making a place for themselves in Montreal".
-As of 1999, Diekmeyer had written 47 songs, mainly about life and women's empowerment.
+Cheryl Cornacchia of the Montreal Gazette called her "one of the dozens of do-it-yourself artists making a place for themselves in Montreal".
+In 1998, Diekmeyer self-released 500 copies of her debut studio album, "Some Things Can't Wait," and by 1999, Diekmeyer had written 47 songs, mainly about life and women's empowerment.

 Diekmeyer is known for her TikTok and YouTube career of promoting veganism.
-She went viral on TikTok for a song, "Eating Animals is Wrong, McDonald's", in July 2020.
-Some of Diekmeyer's content has been characterized as racist and homophobic, including repurposing the slogan of "I can't breathe" for a song about the process of killing animals, as well as arguing that coming out as LGBT is a selfish act as opposed to doing so as vegan.
-Diekmeyer has drawn criticism for comparing the animal agriculture industry to the Holocaust.
+She went viral on TikTok for a song called, "Eating Animals is Wrong, McDonald's", in July 2020.
+Some of Diekmeyer's content has been characterized as racist and homophobic, including the repurposing of the slogan of "I can't breathe" for a song expressing opposition to animal agriculture, as well as arguing that coming out as LGBT is a selfish act as opposed to doing so as vegan.
+Diekmeyer has also drawn criticism for comparing the animal agriculture industry to the Holocaust.
 In September 2020, she was criticized for saying she would no longer sign her organ donor card, "not [wanting] to donate [her] organs to meat eaters after [she] dies".

-In March 2021, she made a YouTube video, titled "Are You Racist?", in which she spelled out the word "nigger" and encouraged people to ban cruelty instead of words.
-Another controversy arose in result of Diekmeyer's comment on a 2021 TikTok video by gaming YouTuber TommyInnit, where he talked about his YouTube Play Button.
+In March 2021, she made a YouTube video, titled "Are You Racist?", in which she spelled out the word "nigger" in an acrostic poem and encouraged people to "ban cruelty instead of words."
+Another controversy arose in result of Diekmeyer's comment on a 2021 TikTok video by gaming YouTuber TommyInnit, where he talked about his YouTube Play Button, joking about showing it to girls.
 Using TikTok's stitch function, she responded, "Tommy!
 The nice vegan girls don't want to see your buttons, but if you want them to play with your buttons, you're going to have to show them your fruits and your vegetables," while taking out a cucumber, pear, and apple.
-This sexual joke enraged people online, owing to TommyInnit's age, then 16.
-Diekmeyer defended herself, claiming she "had no idea who he was," and that [at his age], he was considered a "college-age student" in Canada.
-Later that year, she was IP banned from TikTok for breaching community guidelines, though the exact cause was unknown.
+Perceived as a sexual joke, it enraged people online, owing to TommyInnit's age, then 16.
+Diekmeyer defended herself, claiming she "had no idea who he was," and that at his age, he was considered a "college-age student" in Canada.
+Later that year, she was IP banned from TikTok after being mass-reported by users, though the exact cause was not specified.
 Diekmeyer posted a video on her YouTube page, promising to not give up on her platform.
-She has made more TikTok accounts but ended up with most of them being banned.
+She has made more TikTok accounts but most of them have been banned.